 Any successful outsourcing strategy is going to revolve around trust.
 In each other, in professionalism, and in quality standards.

 More than anything though, trust also has to imply that you share the same values.
-If you’re dedicated as a business to being transparent with your customers, then your partner must be too.
+If you’re dedicated as a business to being transparent with your customers, then your outsourcing provider must be too.

 For example, let’s say you’re a SaaS business that offers a demo version of its product to leads.
 It has limited features, and it’s only usable for 14 days before choosing a payment plan is required.
 However, your outsourced support team is telling leads that they can use your product “for free”.